 It’s designed for GNOME-based environments like GNOME Shell, Budgie and MATE, but should work pretty much anywhere else you might need too.

-The utility is the work of Belgian developer Bilal Elmoussaoui, the creator of Nautilus Folder Icons, Audio Cutter, and several other desktop Linux apps.
+The utility is the work of Belgian developer Bilal Elmoussaoui, the creator of Nautilus Folder Icons, Audio Cutter, and several other desktop Linux apps we’ve mentioned below.

 What is Two Factor Authentication?